 I want to share with you four elements:

-A. Total Person Training
+A. Total Person Training – Know – Be - Do

+The emphasis in mentoring is not on academics but on character development and practical application.

 It's not education.
 Yes it involves knowledge of course, but the idea is to change one's character, to become a participant, and then to practice the things that we have learned.

 B. Mentoring Groups of Leaders

+Eph.
+4:11 group training is probably the most unique trademark

-is one of very unique ministries.
+New Life for Churches is one of a few very unique ministries.
 There are very few ministries who center on preparing or mentoring groups.
 Almost all training is geared to one individual.
 One individual coming from his church, going someplace to a stationary program of some sort, and sitting there and studying and being educated.
-Then goes back, and there's one educated person in the church.
+Then he goes back, and there's one educated person in the church.

-goes to the local church and takes a group of leaders: pastors, elders, deacons, other key persons, and trains them together, according to Eph.
+New Life goes to the local church and takes a group of leaders: pastors, elders, deacons, other key persons, and trains them together, according to Eph.
 4:11.

 C. Bi-weekly Discussion Seminars & Practical Assignments

+Training is offered in discussion format

+Main emphasis: Students learn to orally express themselves.

+Practical assignments serve as experiments for potentially new ways to do ministry.

 I want to say something about the discussion seminars because it's very important.
 Somehow I think that in many ways God favored the ladies.
 And He was nice to the ladies in some ways.
 Ladies have a gift of gab, ladies have the gift of relationship.
 Ladies can do several things at the same time, they can multitask.
 Men are very, very different.
 Ladies, when they're happy, they phone somebody; when they are unhappy, they phone somebody; when they just want to talk about something, they phone somebody; when they don't know what to do, they phone somebody.
 Men are very, very different.
-When a man is upset, basically he grabs the door, and slams shut, and says, “I'm going !”
+When a man is upset, basically he grabs the door, and slams it shut, and says, “I'm going out!”
 Right?
 I can see it on your faces.
 Yes!
 That's how many men are.
 Most men don't know how to talk.
 Most men have a problem testifying for Jesus Christ at their job.
 One of the biggest problems men face almost worldwide of testifying for Jesus Christ on the job.
 Why is that?
 Because they don't know how to talk.